Falling in Love with Gemstones – Let’s Talk Emeralds / Beryl Emerald

 If a green beryl doesn’t have enough of these coloring elements — or the color isn’t intense enough — gemologists will classify it simply as green beryl instead of emerald.
 This can lead to some debate in the gem world about exactly where the emerald category begins and ends.

 As you can see in the picture, I have some emeralds here with me today that are not highly translucent.
 Even though emerald is a precious gemstone, it can appear in a wide range of clarity levels, from very transparent to more opaque.
-Personally, I think these more natural, earthy pieces have a unique charm all their own.
+Personally, I think these more natural, earthy pieces have a unique charm all their own and can make beautiful one-of-a-kind gemstone jewelry.